Best AI Text Rewriters for Essays in 2026 (Tested and Compared)

 |---|---|---|---|---|

 Three things stand out from the data.
-The bypass rates cluster more than the marketing suggests — most established humanizers land between 70% and 95%, and the differences come down to which detectors they target most.
+The rewriting approach matters more than marketing claims — structural rewriters (Refrazr, Undetectable.ai) change far more of the writing than lexical tools (QuillBot, most paraphrasers), and the difference comes down to whether the tool changes the statistical shape of the text or just the words.
 The price spread is genuinely large — Refrazr's $1.99 entry point is roughly a tenth of StealthWriter's monthly minimum.
-And QuillBot, despite massive market share, is no longer competitive on academic detectors after Turnitin shipped its paraphrase-detection layer in 2024.
+And QuillBot, despite massive market share, is a paraphraser by design — a different category of tool, and one Turnitin has shipped explicit paraphrase detection against since 2024.

 Refrazr — what we built and what it does well